5 Real Ways to Lose Weight

 *heavy = you could do one more rep at most

 Not 5 days per week.
 Not 6 days per week.
 Ev-Uh-Ree-Day.
-That doesn’t mean you have to train all-out every time, but it does mean you have to do something active on a daily basis – go for a walk, ride your bike, or play Wii games with your kids, whatever it takes to work up a sweat.
+That doesn’t mean you have to train all out every time, but it does mean you have to do something active daily – go for a walk, ride your bike, or play Wii games with your kids, whatever it takes to work up a sweat.

 3. Drink less alcohol